Hoxhunt vs Adaptive Security: Side-by-Side Enterprise Buyer’s Guide (2026)

 • Does it align training with real threats, not just AI demos?

 Across these dimensions, Hoxhunt is the safer, more proven choice.
-Adaptive’s deepfake and AI-first story is compelling in evaluations, but long-term behavior change, governance, integrations, and support are where real customers see the gap.
+Adaptive’s deepfake and AI-first story is compelling in evaluations, but long-term behavior change, governance, integrations, support, localization, and custom training creation are where enterprise teams should look for the real gap.

 See Hoxhunt in action